KevinKuo41/DefaultPrediction_On_LendingClub_XGB_RF/08_Calibration_Selection/README.md

 ### (2) Logistic Regression
 ![圖片](https://user-images.githubusercontent.com/92542287/208212227-2ef52e34-e3b9-498a-843f-668e5e4361c8.png)

-#### For XGBoost Model, calibration with Isotonic Regression generates a better pattern of calibrated predicted default rates, since it scatters more evenly and especially has a better distribution around the area close to 0 (lower-left area)
+#### For XGBoost Model, calibration with Isotonic Regression generates a better pattern of calibrated predicted default rates since it scatters more evenly and has a better distribution around the area close to 0 (lower-left area)

 #### On the other hand, although all the patterns of calibrated predicted default rates are in the shape of a backward curve instead of a perfect 45-degree line, in this project, we aim to avoid defaulters and make profits.
 Hence, a backward curve means we have a relatively conservative default prediction.
-This fact is not a bad thing thing from the aspect of risk management.
+This fact is not bad from the aspect of risk management.
 Thus, we applied the calibration with Isotonic Regression for XGBoost Model.